OpenSRProject/OpenStarRuler-Launchpad/README.md

 ## Advanced Techniques

 For now, there's not a lot of these to go around.
-You can use File->Open to open an existing repository (regardless of how the repository was downloaded), and Edit->Delete can delete the repository outright, but this latter one is less "advanced technique" and more "user beware".
+You can use 'Edit->Delete' to delete the currently opened repository outright, but this is less of an "advanced technique" and more "do this at your own risk".

 ## Modder's Guide

 Obviously, the mod manager only supports Git repositories right now, and you'll need to know how to upload those to a hosting service such as GitHub, or host it on a server of your own.
 However, there's one more thing you should pay attention to: Your mod's file structure.

-The mod manager expects the mod's files to be contained inside a folder at the root of the repository, such as the "Rising Stars" folder at the root of the Rising Stars repository.
-It will search for the mod's modinfo.txt file, and only copy the folder containing that file.
+The mod manager expects the mod's files to be contained inside a folder at the root of the repository, such as the `Rising Stars` folder at the root of the Rising Stars repository.
+It will search for the mod's `modinfo.txt` file, and only copy the folder containing that file.

-If modinfo.txt is located in the repository's root directory, then the repository itself - and any other unnecessary files, such as .gitignore - will not be ignored, slowing the game down as it checks a bunch of useless files for meaningful data.
+If `modinfo.txt` is located in the repository's root directory, then the repository itself - and any other unnecessary files, such as `.gitignore` - will not be ignored, slowing the game down as it checks a bunch of useless files for meaningful data.
 This will also be problematic when trying to open the mod in the mod editor.

 To avoid this issue, it is recommended that you follow the following instructions to create a symbolic link, storing the actual repository outside the game's mod folder without any negative effects: (Credit goes to Darloth for the original idea at https://github.com/DaloLorn/Rising-Stars/issues/20, and Skeletonxf for the Linux version)